syncfusion-content/xamarin-docs/Xamarin/Maps/Markers.md

 ### Icon types

-The shape of a marker icon can be customized using the [`MarkerIcon`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.MapMarkerSetting~MarkerIcon.html#) property.
+The shape of a marker icons can be customized using the [`MarkerIcon`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.MapMarkerSetting~MarkerIcon.html#) property.
 The maps control supports the following types of marker icons:

 * Circle
 * Diamond